repobee/repobee-junit4/docs/usage.rst

 Given that the reference tests are present on a branch in a template repo, the ``junit4 generate-rtd`` command can be used to extract test classes from it.
-Execute it like so.
+Assuming that the reference tests are on the ``solutions`` branch of the ``fibonacci`` template repo, the following command should do the trick.

 .. code-block:: bash

-   $ repobee -p junit4 generate-rtd -a fibonacci -s ham spam eggs --reference-tests-dir /path/to/reference_tests --branch solutions
+   $ repobee -p junit4 \
+        junit4 generate-rtd \
+        --assignments fibonacci \
+        --students ham spam eggs \
+        --reference-tests-dir /path/to/reference_tests \
+        --branch solutions

 Assuming ``FiboTest.java`` was present on the ``solutions``` branch, a test directory called ``fibonacci`` should have been generated in the reference tests directory:

 .. code-block:: bash

    reference_tests
    └── fibonacci
+       └── src
            └── FiboTest.java

-To later generate test directories for other assignments, simply run the command again but with other assignments (i.e. other arguments for the ``-a`` option).
+To later generate test directories for other assignments, simply run the command again but with other assignments (i.e. other arguments for the ``--assignments`` option).

 .. important::